ryedin/site/_posts/2017-01-08-convox-tips-disabling-racks-evenings-weekends.md

 ## Using the AWS CLI

 If you want to automate things a bit more, you can configure the scheduled actions using the AWS CLI.
-Create the following files (to get around issues with wildcards in the cron schedule):
+Create the following files:

 **down.json**